DefneEkin/covertovert/code/README.md

 ---

-## Sending a Message: `send`
+## `send`

 ### Purpose
 - Encode a random binary message into timing delays between ARP packets.
 - Transmit the encoded message to a receiver.

 ### How it Works
-- A random binary message is generated using a base class function, and the message is logged to a specified file.
+- A random binary message is generated using a base class function, and the message is logged to a specified file provided in `config.json`.
 - For each bit in the binary message:
   - An ARP packet (Ethernet broadcast with a fixed destination IP) is sent.
   - A delay follows the packet.
 The delay duration (`send_0_wait` for "0" and `send_1_wait` for "1") encodes the binary data.